Whatsapp Icon

 Regular Check-ups: Staying diligent with your health check-ups is crucial.
 Schedule regular visits with your endocrinologist or oncologist to monitor your parathyroid hormone levels and calcium levels, ensuring any abnormality is caught early.

 • Monitor Vitamin D Levels: Adequate vitamin D is essential for calcium absorption.
-Considering your history with parathyroid cancer, maintaining balanced vitamin D levels through safe sun exposure, diet, or supplements may be recommended.
+Considering your history of parathyroid cancer, maintaining balanced vitamin D levels through safe sun exposure, diet, or supplements may be recommended.

 • Calcium Intake: Consulting with a healthcare professional to determine the right amount of calcium intake for your specific situation is important.
 Balancing calcium levels is crucial, as both high and low levels can stress the parathyroid glands.